-- Environmental Sensors: Provides accurate readings of temperature, humidity, CO2, and O2. - Environmental Control Tray: Attaches to the back of the instrument to hold the humidifying column and the tubing/wiring. - Humidifying Column: Humidifies the mixed gas.
+- Environmental sensors to provide accurate readings of temperature, humidity, CO2, and O2. - Environmental control tray to hold the humidifying column and the tubing/wiring at the back of the instrument. - Humidifying column to humidify the mixed gases.
 Part of the gas mixture is guided through the column, which contains a water reservoir.
-The water inside the column is warmed for higher humidity uptake. - Humidifying Column Tubing/Wiring: Connects the humidifying column to the instrument. - Gas Supply Tubing: Molecular Devices provides 10 m (32.8 ft) of tubing to connect the instrument to the regulator.
-If this is not sufficient, you must provide an appropriate length of 4 mm I.D. / 6 mm O.D. polyurethane tubing. - Push-to-Connect Fittings: Attaches to the gas supply regulator or lab gas line to enable easy connections to the instrument. - Blind Plugs: Closes off the CO2 port, the N2 port, or both ports when not in use. - Humidifying Column Stoppers: Seals the access port on the humidifying column. - Plate Skirt Height Adapter: Raises the plate inside the environmental control cassette.
+The water inside the column is warmed for higher humidity uptake. - Humidifying column tubing/wiring to connect the humidifying column to the instrument. - Push-to-connect fittings to easily connect the gas supply to the instrument. - Blind plugs to close off the CO2 port, the N2 port, or both ports when not in use. - Humidifying column stoppers to seal the access port on the humidifying column. - Plate skirt height adapter to raise the plate inside the environmental control cassette.